khaledElgohary/high-school-hub/docs/RETROSPECTIVE.md

 this issue in most cases.
 In fact, this method was frequently used in Iteration 3 and almost no such problems persisted.

 ## The chart
 The X-axis shows the number of days (starting from day 001).
+See worksheet for how these data points are extracted.
 ```mermaid
 gantt
     title Project Velocity Chart